jonashund/expAna/README.md

 -   Scripted generation of test reports from experiments conducted at the KIT Institute of Mechanics (IFM) laboratory using the _Instron 1342_ testing machine with _Instron WaveMatrix_ software (Version 1.5.302.0).

 -   Processing of raw DIC images or evaluation of data from Istra4D (Version 4.3.0.1) to analyse experimental results.
-Uses DIC results from [µDIC](https://github.com/PolymerGuy/muDIC) or Istra4D to compute and visualise stress-strain, volume strain, force-displacement, transversal strain responses.
+Uses DIC results from [µDIC](https://github.com/PolymerGuy/muDIC) or Istra4D to compute and visualise stress-strain, volume strain, force-displacement, and transversal strain responses.

 Analysis and visualisation of the experimental results in [this PhD thesis](https://publikationen.bibliothek.kit.edu/1000141093/148698121) are based on `expAna`.